-- 23. No business shall be transacted at a meeting of the Authority unless there is a quorum of at least one third of the Members plus the Chair or the person chairing the meeting.
+- 23. No business shall be transacted at a meeting of the Board unless there is a quorum of at least one third of the Members plus the Chair or the person chairing the meeting.
 Where the quorum is only one third of the Members, at least two Members, excluding the Chair or person chairing the meeting, will be lay. - 24.
-A quorum of Members must be present throughout the Authority meeting.
-Should the Chair of the meeting declare there is not a quorum, the meeting shall be adjourned and the remaining business postponed to the next ordinary meeting, unless the Chair of the

-- meeting indicates an earlier date or is able to conduct the business under the urgent action provision (see paragraphs 81-84). - 25.
-If a Member has been disqualified from participating in the debate on any matter and/or from voting on any question by reason of the declaration of interest, he/she shall no longer count towards the quorum.
+A quorum of Members must be present throughout the Board meeting.
+Should the Chair of the meeting declare there is not a quorum, the meeting shall be adjourned and the remaining business postponed to the next ordinary meeting, unless the Chair of the meeting indicates an earlier date or is able to conduct the business under the urgent action provision (see paragraphs 81-84). - 25.
+If a Member has been disqualified from participating in the debate on any matter and/or from voting on any question by reason of the declaration of interest, they shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or decision on any matter, that matter may not be discussed further or voted upon at the meeting.
 Such a position shall be recorded in the minutes of the meeting. - 26.
-Where the Authority is considering the appointment of a Chief Executive, the Authority is not quorate unless the Chair is present. - 27.
-A meeting of the Authority, as required by Regulation 14(1) of The HT Act (Persons who Lack Capacity to Consent and Transplants) Regulations 2006, will be quorate if three Members are in attendance.
+Where the Board is considering the appointment of a Chief Executive, the Authority is not quorate unless the Chair is present.